OpenTranslationBible/open-bible/en-GB/23.Isaiah/md/isaiah-14.md

 ## Isaiah 14:12

-How you have fallen from heaven, morning star, son of the dawn!
+How you have fallen from heaven, shining one, son of the dawn!
 You have been cast down to the earth, you who once laid low the nations!

 ## Isaiah 14:13